AmrKhalafSaber/java-task/README.md

 	c- build project using maven build.
 	d- run EvolviceTaskApplication as Spring boot app.

-Note: below number 2 will show you how to use the apis of app.
+2-Authentication  with (JWT)

+send a POST request to http://localhost:8080/login with our user's credentials in the body: {"username":"admin","password":"password"}
+and get Authentication value from headers in response then put this header to each request send to App

 2- generate documentation for a Spring REST API Swagger 2 (Springfox)
-	a- after run app use below link to run documentation and know how to use apis
+	a- after run app use open below link in your browser you will see documentation to know how to use apis
 		http://localhost:8080/swagger-ui.html .

 3- metrics endpoint.